isaberjan420/Celerity-V2/README.md

-# Celerity-V2
-Celerity Hub Reborn?
+# Celerity V2.0
+-Just made the ui lol what else you expect??
+# Ambakutam🔥